How to Prepare for Laser Hair Removal

 Most hair removal offices use handheld lasers to perform the hair removal procedure.

 Now that you know what to expect and how to prepare for laser hair removal, talk to your doctor or dermatologist about treatment today.
-If you need a reliable hair removal treatment center, trust the professionals at the Sheen Vein Institute for help.
+If you need a reliable hair removal treatment center, trust the professionals at the Sheen Vein Institute in St. Louis for help.